Isiah Kiner-Falefa Player Props: Yankees vs. Red Sox

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .231 with five doubles, a triple, three home runs and seven walks.
+- Kiner-Falefa has five doubles, a triple, three home runs and seven walks while hitting .239.

-- Kiner-Falefa is batting .267 during his last games and is on a four-game hitting streak.
+- Kiner-Falefa enters this game on a five-game hitting streak.
+In his last outings, he's hitting .400.

-- Kiner-Falefa has an RBI in nine of 44 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Kiner-Falefa has driven in a run in nine games this season (20.0%), including four games with more than one RBI (8.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.